-Whereas the concrete syntax of many programming languages incorporates many keywords and tokens, the abstract syntax is rather simpler, retaining only those components of the language needed to capture the real content and, ultimately, the meaning of the program.
-For example, whereas the concrete syntax of a Modula-2 while statement requires the presence of while, do and end as shown above, the essential components of the while statement are simply the (Boolean) Expression and the statements comprising the StatementSequence.
+Whereas the concrete syntax of many programming languages incorporates many keywords and tokens, the abstract syntax is rather simpler, retaining only those aspects of the language needed to capture the real content and, ultimately, the meaning of a program.
+For example, whereas the concrete syntax of a Modula-2 while statement requires the presence of WHILE, DO and END as shown above, the essential components of the while statement are simply the (Boolean) Expression and the statements comprising the StatementSequence.